Avoiding 'I told you so' moments: When good facts go bad

 It was a revolution in make-up – inexplicably missed by all the dominant manufacturers.
 It makes good business sense to focus on existing high-value customers.
 But take care not to miss the enormous crowd behind you.
 As researchers, it's our job to push our stakeholders a little.
 What is it they're really asking for out of their research?
 Digging a little deeper into what a stakeholder wants to understand before we even begin the research process, can lead to some surprising – and profitable – results.

 It takes clear thinking and corporate self-awareness to avoid these traps.
 And, of course, the facts and insights of great research.

-At Infotools we specialize in helping research teams put insights at the heart of their organization.
+At Infotools, we specialize in helping research teams put insights at the heart of their organization.
 Better knowledge leads to better outcomes.
-We might not have been able to save the Titanic, but we can save businesses from titanic failures of their own.
+We might not have been able to save the Titanic, but we can protect businesses from titanic failures of their own.